The Gasparo da Salò project

 Four blocks help to glue the lower rib into place.
 Rainer Ullreich

 I first glued the rib of the upper bout to the top, then the one of the lower bout and, at the end, the ones for the middle bout.
 This proved useful, but could also have been done in another way.
 Shaping the sides of the long ribs at the corners to the middle section turned out to be special fun: Whenever do you have the pleasure of shaping ribs of up to 2 mm thickness, about twice as fat as Stainer's ribs?!

 The neck with the pegbox and the scroll then were glued flat to the ribs as is mostly the case with early violin instruments.

-John Dilworth states very plausible that the power of the construction must come from the thick ribs.
+John Dilworth states very plausibly that the power of the construction must have come from the thick ribs.
 As violins and violas of both Gasparo and Maggini didn't have the small platforms on both plates to be glued to the end blocks, I decided to glue the two blocks onto the ribs without any connection to the plates, "hanging".

 Also moving the extended neck into the inner space of the instrument (as I did with my proto-violins with flat plates) and gluing it there was, in this case, not possible: On the one hand the vaulted areas of the plates would not provide stabile ground to glue and, on the other hand, the ribs would have been cut through and so losing their strength.